Vyttila: Vyttila Mobility Hub

 Vyttila is home for the Vyttila Mobility Hub, which converges different modes of surface transport (namely, local as well as long-distance buses, rail, Metro Rail and inland water transport) to the city of Kochi onto a single node.
 Phase-1 of the project consists of a Bus Terminal with 13 bus bays, each of which can park 5 buses.
 Thus, when Phase-1 is completed, the terminal can handle as many as 65 buses at a time.
 Part of the proposed Phase-1 was commissioned on 26 February 2011. well before completion of the phase, owing to a political decision to inaugurate the terminal before declaration of the State Election which is anticipated on 1 March 2011.
 What was so far was commissioned consists of 4 of the proposed 13 bus bays.
 3 more bus bays are presently under construction.
 The mobility hub is located north-east of the Vyttila Intersection, in the area between Kaniyampuzha Road and Poonithura Village Office.
 Vyttila is the node of the city that connects it to the neighbouring districts viz, Thrissur, Alappuzha, Kottayam and Idukki.

 Kochi Bypass

 The Aroor-Edapally streatch of the National Highway 66, even though built a couple of decades back, as a highway, to by-pass the city of Kochi, has now become a busy city road, necessitating the construction of a newer by-pass, a little more eastward to the city (which is already proposed in the Kochi Master Plan).

 The Vytilla Junction on the bypass is the biggest and busiest road intersection in the state.
 It connects the district headquarters of Kottayam, Alleppey etc. to the Kochi city centre.
+Vyttila flyover was opened in 2021.

-Major Organizations
+Health and education

 Vyttila is home to hospitals like the Welcare Hospital and the Mother & Child Hospital.
-The State Bank of India, State Bank of Travancore, Punjab National Bank, Corporation Bank, Vijaya Bank, Bank of Baroda, Federal Bank, South Indian Bank all have branches in this area.
 Toc H Public School, St. Rita's H.S Ponnurunni, C.K.C.L.P.S are schools located in Vyttila.
-There are several supermarkets (prominent among them include V-Mart and the Margin Free Market chain of mini-super markets) in this area in addition to several mom & pop stores and pharmacies.
-Eateries like K.R Bakes, Aryaas, Best Bakers, Delight Bakers and traditional 'Thattukadas' are also decent hangouts for people across age groups in the junction.